-In support of the 9th International Open Access Week 2016, NTU Libraries facilitated a discussion forum titled “Open Access Research Data Sharing Requirements: Are you ready?” on 27 Oct 2016.
+In support of 9th International Open Access Week, NTU libraries facilitated a panel discussion “Open Access Research Data Sharing Requirements: Are you ready?” on 27 Oct 2016.

 It was a very lively session where more than 100 people gathered to ask questions and learn about the rationale, challenges and how to prepare for data sharing, NTU’s requirements, data sharing platforms, etc. The audience, made up of NTU faculty, research staff, PhD students, administrative staff as well as a handful from external research institutions, was actively asking questions and giving comments on an online platform (sli.do.com) during the forum.
 Ms Goh Su Nee from NTU Libraries facilitated the discussion that had received 29 questions online as well as more than 50 responses to 2 open-ended poll questions.

 Questions asked by participants on open access data sharing:

 - Will there be a national drive in data sharing?
 Like those in US, UK and Australia

 - When researchers leave NTU, can data still be used by researchers?
 Can others still cite these researchers?

 - What about data that has already been collected?

 - How long is considered as long term?

 - What formats are not considered research data?